Ivenyang/cocos-docs/manual/framework/native/physics/Physics_Integration/en.md

 }
 ```

 Create a sprite first, and then create a circle body that attach on sprite by PhysicsBody::createCircle.
-The whole proces is as same as create a boundary.
+The whole process is as same as create a boundary.

 ## Collision detect